-The status of additional cryptocurrencies as securities could impose significant restrictions on us or our customers with operations that are located in the United States or involve United States residents.
+The status of most currently-existing cryptocurrencies and other digital assets as securities could impose significant restrictions on us or our customers with operations that are located in the United States or involve United States residents.
 Typically, offerings and distributions of securities in the United States are required to register with the SEC under the Securities Act and, in compliance with state law, with applicable state regulators.
-If the offering of a cryptocurrency that can be mined using our products is deemed a security, miners may be required to cease mining that cryptocurrency, which would negatively affect our business.
-In addition, if the Company were viewed as facilitating an illegal distribution of a cryptocurrency, the Company could have liability associated with its product sales.
-Further, even if a cryptocurrency that is considered to be a security is legally distributed under the US securities laws, the miners of that cryptocurrency could be viewed as statutory underwriters or as "brokers" subject to regulation under the Exchange Act because they are effecting transactions in those securities for a fee (i.e., mining rewards).
+If the offering of a cryptocurrency or digital asset that can be mined using our products is deemed a security, miners may be required to cease mining that cryptocurrency or digital asset, which would negatively affect our business.
+In addition, if the Company were viewed as facilitating an illegal distribution of a cryptocurrency or digital asset, the Company could have liability associated with its product sales.
+Further, even if a cryptocurrency or digital asset could be viewed as statutory underwriters or as "brokers" subject to regulation under the Exchange Act because they are effecting transactions in those securities for a fee (i.e., mining rewards).
 This outcome would again potentially reduce the viability of our product sales and could also result in the Company incurring liability.
 Any of these developments could limit the future development of our business.
 See "Item 3.
-Key Information-D. Risk Factors-Risks Relating to Our Business and Industry-Risks Relating to Our Cryptocurrency, Blockchain and Mining Related Businesses-The current regulatory environment in foreign markets, and any adverse changes in that environment, could have a material adverse impact on our blockchain products business and our cryptocurrency exchange and financial service platform businesses."
+Key Information-D. Risk Factors-Risks Relating to Our Business and Industry-Risks Relating to Our Cryptocurrency, Blockchain and Mining Related Businesses- The current regulatory environment in foreign markets, and any adverse changes in those environments, could have material adverse impacts on our blockchain products business and our Fintech business."